chedidandrew/Smart_Particles/Smart_Particles_1.21.1_Fabric/README.md

 Smart Particles uses Mixins to hook into Minecraft’s `ParticleManager`.
 Each tick:

-1. If **Strict Camera Culling** is enabled, particles outside the view frustum are removed immediately.
+1. If **Smart Camera Culling** is enabled, particles outside the view frustum are removed immediately.
 2. If the total particle count still exceeds the limit:
     * Measure distance from the player to each active particle
     * Identify the farthest particles